 Another reason for filing a lawsuit is if the at-fault party and his or her respective bus accident lawyer refuse to offer you full and fair compensation for your injuries.
 Unfortunately, not all settlement discussions conclude favorably.
 If you and your bus accident attorney believe that a lawsuit, and not a settlement, is going to grant you the right compensation, then proceeding to the state court is a wiser course of action.

 Whether you choose an amicable settlement or a feisty courtroom battle, what is more, important is that you understand the advantages and demerits of either a settlement or a lawsuit.
 For this, you need a bus wreck lawyer to provide you with sound advice and legal help.

-Why the Legal Help of a Bus Accident Lawyer is Crucial
+Why is the Legal Help of an Atlanta Bus Accident Lawyer Crucial?

 More than helping you dissect the pros and cons of a settlement and litigation, a bus accident lawyer is also going to help you in many other ways.

 One of the crucial factors in filing a compensation claim in the state of Georgia is the deadline.
 In this state, you are given only two years to file a bus accident compensation claim.
 For property damage, your bus wreck lawyer should inform you that the deadline is at only four years.
 Any type of compensation claim filed beyond the stipulated period for lawsuits faces higher chances of rejection.